ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts/index.md

 ## Next Up

+Explore how to chart grid data with Integrated Charts:

+- [User Created Charts](/integrated-charts-user-created/): Charts are made directly through the grid's UI, by selecting cells or using pivot mode, then creating a chart from the context menu.
+- [Application Created Charts](/integrated-charts-application-created/): Charts are generated via the grid's charting API on application request.

-Continue to the next section to learn about: [Installing Integrated Charts](/integrated-charts-installation/).
+Alternatively, continue to the next section to learn how to: [Install Integrated Charts](/integrated-charts-installation/).